Anthony Weiner sentenced to 21 months in prison in teen sexting case

 “I have compulsively sought attention from women who contacted me on social media, and I engaged with many of them in both sexual and non-sexual conversation,” Weiner said in a prepared statement in May.
 “These destructive impulses brought great devastation to my family and friends, and destroyed my life’s dream of public service.”

 Weiner apologized to his now-estranged wife, longtime Clinton aide Huma Abedin, and his family, after his admission of guilt.

-“I have a sickness, but I do not have an excuse,” Weiner said.

 Abedin filed for divorce just hours after Weiner pleaded guilty in May.

-The FBI began investigating Weiner in September 2016 after a 15-year-old girl in North Carolina told a tabloid news site that she and the former politician had exchanged lewd messages for several months, and accused him of asking her to undress on camera.
+The FBI began investigating Weiner in September 2016 after the 15-year-old girl in North Carolina told a tabloid news site that she and the former politician had exchanged lewd messages for several months, and accused him of asking her to undress on camera.

 This relationship was hardly the first that caused public embarrassment for Weiner and his family.
 In 2011, Weiner resigned from Congress after an errant tweet exposed his sexting habits.
 He later ran for New York City mayor, but was unsuccessful.